Qianqian-Chen/MoSID/README.md

 ...
 ```

-* The format of the train.txt / test.txt is as follow：
+* The format of the train.txt / test.txt / valid.txt is as follow：
 ```
 ./data/train.txt
 ├─'MRI1'